fieldtrip/website/example/bids_video.md

 ---
 title: Converting an example video dataset for sharing in BIDS
+category: example
-tags: [example, bids, sharing, video]
+tags: [bids, sharing, video]
 ---

 # Converting an example video dataset for sharing in BIDS